Helmut Kipphan Student Chapter Competition

 Deliverable:

-• Digital file of graphics and dieline, physical prototype or product (min. copies 10 enough for all judges); depends on the entries amount, a professional presentation at the conference during the student meeting.
+• Digital file of graphics and dieline, physical prototype or product (minimum number of copies is 20, enough for all judges)

 Criteria: